-The following discussion of our financial condition and results of operations should be read in conjunction with (1) our audited financial statements for the years ended December 31, 2005 and 2004, together with notes thereto included in this Form 10-SB and (2) our unaudited interim financial statements and notes thereto for the six months ended June 30, 2006 and 2005 also included in this Form 10-SB.
+The following discussion of our financial condition and results of operations should be read in conjunction with (1) our audited financial statements for the years ended December 31, 2005 and 2004, together with notes thereto included in this Form 10-SB and (2) our unaudited interim financial statements and notes thereto for the nine months ended September 30, 2006 and 2005 also included in this Form 10-SB.

-For the six month period ended June 30, 2006.
+For the nine month period ended September 30, 2006 as compared to the same period ended September 30, 2005.